1099-MISC Instructions and How to Read the Tax Form

-If someone pays you rent for office space, farmland or pasture, or machinery, this figure will be reported in Box 1.
+If someone pays you rent for office space, machinery, farmland, or pasture, you would report that figure in Box 1.
 Only amounts of $600 or more are required to be reported.

 Box 2: Royalties

-Box 2 reports any royalties you received in excess of $10.
-Royalties generally cover license fees for copyrights, patents and trademarks.
+Box 2 is for reporting any royalties you received in excess of $10.
+Royalties generally cover license fees for copyrights, patents, and trademarks.

 Other 1099-MISC boxes

 Most of the remaining boxes on 1099-MISC cover specific types of payments.

 For example, Box 5 covers the individual's share of all proceeds from the sale of a catch or the fair market value of a distribution in kind to each crew member of a fishing boat.
 Box 6 is for payments received for providing health care services.